 Set the CNAME Record for that subdomain to point to cname.bitly.com.When entering your subdomain, enter only the portion before the first dot.
 For example, with on.wsj.com you would just type in on.

-Here is an example of correct DNS settings on iwantmyname.com:
+Here is an example of correct DNS settings for a custom short domain (not a subdomain) on iwantmyname.com:

 It can take up to 48 hours for domain changes to propagate.
 You’ll know the DNS has been set up correctly when you have the ability to default your short domain in your bitly settings under ‘advanced’.